lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 curl --data "4vq=key1&4wP2=key2&5Uq=key3&5VP=key4&64q=key5" http://example.com/form.php
 ```

-While in most languages (e.g [Python](http://bugs.python.org/issue13703) the hash function has been modified accordingly to prevent such attacks, PHP [addressed this vulnerability](http://svn.php.net/viewvc?view=revision&revision=321038)
+While in most languages (e.g [Python](http://bugs.python.org/issue13703)) the hash function has been modified accordingly to prevent such attacks, PHP [addressed this vulnerability](http://svn.php.net/viewvc?view=revision&revision=321038)
-by introducing a `max_input_vars` directive in the `php.ini` config file.
+by simply introducing a `max_input_vars` directive in the `php.ini` config file.

 By default this directive is set to 1000, so you cannot send more than a
 thousand form fields in one request.
 A thousand collisions are not that bad, in fact it is only a slowdown of 1:3 compared to a normal request.